-Archibald MacIntosh Award - The Archibald MacIntosh Award is presented to the Haverford College sophomore who during his/her first year on campus emerged as the top scholar-athlete in his/her class.
+Archibald MacIntosh Award - The Archibald MacIntosh Award is presented to the Haverford College sophomore who during their first year on campus emerged as the top scholar-athlete in the class.

 William W. Ambler '45 Award - The award recipient will be the graduating senior varsity athlete with the highest cumulative grade-point average through seven semesters of college work on the list of nominees.
 Students will be nominated by coaches according to the following minimum criteria: four years participation in at least one sport, three years lettering in one sport, starting line-up status for some period of college athletic career, full involvement in and commitment to the team, on and off the field.